VouDoo/Portal/README.md

 Set-PortalInventory "C:\path\to\your\inventory.json"
 ```

-_The inventory uses the JSON format._
+_The inventory uses the JSON format, do not forget the file extension._

 ### Add a client